 Problems with your genes can be there when you’re born.
 Others may appear later in life.
 Pancreatic cancer is linked to many genetic syndromes.
 These are:

 - Familial multiple mole melanoma syndrome—linked to skin cancer

 - Hereditary breast and ovarian cancer syndrome—linked to the BRCA1 and BRCA2 genes

 - Peutz-Jeghers syndrome—rare, but linked to changes in the digestive tract

 Having someone in your family with pancreatic cancer makes your risk higher.
 Having other cancer types within your family also changes your risk.

-Blacks have a higher risk of pancreatic cancer than Whites.
+Black people have a higher risk of pancreatic cancer than White people.
 But, it's less common in those who are Hispanic or Asian.